mehulthakral/logic_detector/README.md

   2. Add the labels for which accuracy has to be determined in the labels list in dataset_server.py.
 Available labels can be reffered from mapping.json
   3. Run `python dataset_server.py` for Python and the results can be seen in results.txt
   4. Run `python cdataset_server.py` for C++ and the results can be seen in results.txt

+6. Optimization, Rank and Compare by default give weightage of 1 to time and 0 for the memory, cyclomatic complexity and halstead's difficulty.
+Can modifiy the weights to give more/less importance to various parameters